.png)

 Hello Friend,

-As many of you know, I began my journey writing as a form of therapy and also to see someone like myself represented in fiction.
-It's my greatest hope that you will find comfort and escape in these pages!
-But I also hope if you battle mental health or chronic illness that you will feel seen.
-And I wanted to see mental health representation between the pages of a whirlwind romance set in a tropical locale.
-And like one of my favorite quotes says, “if you don’t see the book you want on the shelf, write it.”
-It's my hope that these characters will provide a journey of healing and acceptance for you while finding a special place in your heart.
-However, I would be remiss if I didn’t note that these characters are dealing with topics that may be triggering to some and they are based on my experiences.
-That's why I strongly believe in disclosing trigger warnings!
+I wanted to see mental health representation between the pages of a whirlwind romance set in a tropical locale.
+And like one of my favorite quotes says, “if you don’t see the book you want on the shelf, write it.”It's my hope that these characters will provide a journey of healing and acceptance for you while finding a special place in your heart.
+However, I would be remiss if I didn’t note that these characters are dealing with topics that may trigger some, especially since they are based on my experiences.
+That's why I strongly believe in disclosing potential trigger warnings!
+I try to do my best with spoilers, but if you’re worried about them, you’re always welcome to skip ahead!

 Mental health is such a big part of chronic illness and “spoonie” life, and one that has affected me greatly.
-So there will be anxiety, depression, and panic attacks discussed in depth, and a panic attack will be included in this novel.***SPOILER ALERT*** And depictions of childhood illness and infertility. ***SPOILER OVER*** However, I hope romance and humor will balance out these heavier topics for you.
+So there will be anxiety, depression, and panic attacks discussed in depth, and panic attacks will be included in this novel.***SPOILER ALERT*** And depictions of childhood illness and infertility. ***SPOILER OVER*** However, I hope romance and humor will balance out these heavier topics for you.
 Masculinity, male toxicity, as well as past emotional abuse will be lightly touched upon.
 Themes of self-worth, acceptance, and unconditional love are present throughout to balance these important topics.

-Also, I have taken a few liberties in the novel relating to places that allow our canine companions.
+Also, I have taken a few liberties in the novel relating to places that allow our canine companion.
 Places like Moku Nui are off limits to dogs, but it was so much fun to include Nova in these scenes that I couldn’t resist including her.
 I appreciate your suspension of reality so she could be included.
 Also, a ferry route no longer exists between Maui and Oahu.
 But this mode of transportation worked best for the plot.

 I hope you enjoy your time in Maui and Oahu!
 I can’t wait to discuss this novel with you :)